apache/derby/maven2/README.txt

     The clean target is included to avoid unintentionally installing/deploying artifacts not supposed to be deployed.
     If you just want to build the artifacts, use 'mvn package' or 'mvn verify'.
-    The former will generate the artifact jar, the latter will additionally generate/include the POM to be deployed and the signatures.
+    The former will generate the artifact jars, the latter will additionally generate/include the POMs to be deployed and the signatures.

     NOTE: Do not run 'mvn package|verify install', that is to combine either package or verify with install, as this causes the